 Right on the historic corner of Bienville and Bourbon streets (coincidentally, at 300 Bourbon Street) is Desire Oyster Bar, where you can celebrate NOLA 300 with a special Tricentennial Happy Hour. $5 house cocktails & wine, $4 import draft, $3 domestic draft, and $1 oyster and meat pies in honor of the city’s Tricentennial.

 During the Tricentennial Anniversary, the.
-Old No. 77 Hotel & Chandlery, Conde Nast Traveler’s #1 hotel to stay in in New Orleans, will offer $50 shopping credit to hotel guests.
+Old No. 77 Hotel & Chandlery, Conde Nast Traveler’s #1 hotel to stay in New Orleans, will offer $50 shopping credit to hotel guests.
 Book a stay and get this credit to shop from an array of local vendors in The Chandlery.
-Coupon available here.
+Book online here.